Wigan Pier: History

 In 1937, Wigan was featured in the title of George Orwell's The Road to Wigan Pier, which dealt in large part with the living conditions of England's working poor.
 In response to a critic, Orwell insisted "He [Orwell] liked Wigan very much—the people, not the scenery.
 Indeed, he has only one fault to find with it, and that is in respect of the celebrated Wigan Pier, which he had set his heart on seeing.
 Alas!
 Wigan Pier had been demolished, and even the spot where it used to stand is no longer certain."
+Orwell did say that to estimate from photographs it may have been around 20 ft long.
 Some have embraced the Orwellian link, as it has provided the area with a modest tourist base over the years.
 "It seems funny to celebrate Orwell for highlighting all our bad points, but Wigan wouldn't be anywhere near as famous without him," said the Wigan Pier Experience's manager, Carole Tyldesley.
 "In the end George Orwell has proved to be a strong marketing tool."
 Others regard this connection as disappointing, considering it an insinuation that Wigan is no better now than it was at the time of Orwell's writing.

 The canal scene from The Road to Wigan Pier describes the area as such: "I remember a winter afternoon in the dreadful environs of Wigan.
 All round was the lunar landscape of slag-heaps, and to the north, through the passes, as it were, between the mountains of slag, you could see the factory chimneys sending out their plumes of smoke.
 The canal path was a mixture of cinders and frozen mud, criss-crossed by the imprints of innumerable clogs, and all round, as far as the slag-heaps in the distance, stretched the 'flashes'—pools of stagnant water that had seeped into the hollows caused by the subsidence of ancient pits.
 It was horribly cold.
 The 'flashes' were covered with ice the colour of raw umber, the bargemen were muffled to the eyes in sacks, the lock gates wore beards of ice.
 It seemed a world from which vegetation had been banished; nothing existed except smoke, shale, ice, mud, ashes, and foul water."

 Today, the slag heaps have been removed or landscaped with trees, the factories are closed or converted to housing, and the canal is only used for recreational boating and fishing.

 Existing buildings

 The pier was at the end of a narrow gauge tramway from a colliery.
-The wagons would be brought right to the edge of the canal to be tippled so that their contents went straight into the waiting barges.
+The wagons would be brought right to the edge of the canal to be tipped so that their contents went straight into the waiting barges.
 The original wooden pier is believed to have been demolished in 1929, with the iron from the tippler being sold as scrap.
-Because of the more recent pride in the area's heritage, a replica tippler, consisting of two curved rails, has been erected although several hundred metres from the original location.
+Because of the more recent pride in the area's heritage, a replica tippler, consisting of two curved rails, has been erected at the original location.